 That same year, a group of Italian and U.S. researchers published results of their population-based case-control study in a Northern Italy community to assess the possible relation between passive exposure to agricultural pesticides and risk of acute childhood leukemia.
 They found “increased leukemia risk among children residing close to arable crops” that were “characterized by the use of 2.4-D, MCPA, glyphosate, dicamba, triazine, and cypermethrin.”16

-Finally, the recent massive 289 million dollar judgment against Monsanto suggests that Monsanto (now Bayer) intentionally kept information about glyphosate’s potential harms from the public.
-Though this is likely the first of many, many lawsuits against the company, we should all consider that we still have no idea just how poisonous and cancer-causing these herbicides and pesticides really are so unfortunately, we must decide for ourselves how to best protect our pets and children (and ourselves) from cancer and the effects of the life-long burden of toxins upon our bodies.
+Finally, a massive 289 million dollar judgment against Monsanto suggests that Monsanto (now Bayer) intentionally kept information about glyphosate’s potential harms from the public.
+Though this is likely the first of many, many lawsuits against the company, we should all consider that we still have no idea just how poisonous and cancer-causing these herbicides and pesticides really may be so, unfortunately, we must decide for ourselves how to best protect our pets and children (and ourselves) from cancer and the effects of the life-long burden of toxins upon our bodies.

 While we wait for more research to confirm or disprove a link between 2,4-D and cancer in people and pets, we must each decide whether to take steps to protect our family members from potentially dangerous herbicides.